 Our very own Under The Bed Restraints were specifically designed for experimentation, and if the glowing reviews (one of them is mine, fyi) are anything to go by, they have been a very, very successful experiment for many couples.
 Letting you play the way you want to play from the comfort of your own bed, these simple, super soft restraints fit under any sized mattress.
 The included cuffs clip to 4 fully adjustable tether straps, but they can also be used separately.
 Although you probably won't be travelling with it at the moment, the Under The Bed set folds up easily for a quick getaway.
 Hey, it’s something to look forward to!

 If you’re anything like my partner and I, you’ve been spending a lot of time on the couch.
 Hey, if there was ever a good excuse for a little laziness, this is the time!
-Whether you’re watching Ozark or the chefs at the BA test kitchen cooking stuff from home, you can always make it sexier with the PinkCherry From a Distance Remote Panty Vibe.
-Don’t get hung up on the title - after all, a distance is simply defined as ‘an amount of space between two things or people’.
-The length of a couch cushion definitely applies.
-This little pink silicone vibe can be slipped into a favorite pair of undies and controlled with the pink remote, but the 12 modes of vibration can also be controlled using a button on the vibe itself.
+Whether you’re watching Ozark or the chefs at the BA test kitchen cooking stuff from home, you can always make it sexier with the Silicone Remote Bullet Vibe .
+This little silicone vibe can be slipped into a favorite pair of undies, but the kicker is that a remote control can cycle through all 12 modes of vibrations!
 Pass the remote off to your couch mate, or keep control in your very own hands.
 Options!

 Listen friends, we’re in the midst of a situation that we’ve never experienced before, and hopefully will never experience again.
 We’re going to get through it, but in the meantime, let’s try to make the best of it.
 Love yourselves, love each other, and stay safe.